jmcbroome/matgui/README.md

 # matgui
 Streamlit webapp for generation of Nextstrain JSON from the global SARS-CoV-2 phylogeny.

+A test version using a subsampled Omicron dataset only is available [here](https://share.streamlit.io/jmcbroome/matgui/deploy).

 ## Local Server
 First, prepare the environment by installing streamlit and all dependencies in the environment.yml with conda.